Skip to main content

 -Dorothy Wriedt, Office manager 1983-2009 and Treasurer of the Pittsburgh League

-By 1985, there were six affiliated Leagues in the county: Pittsburgh Central, Mt.
+Pittsburgh Central, Mt.
 Lebanon, Bethel Park, Upper St. Clair, and North Hills, plus the County Council LWV

 Two trends began to develop.
 The first, that the focus of study and testimony increasingly centered on city and countywide issues, along with a belief that a countywide League would be more effective.
-The second involved the agony of filling positions of six boards of directors, just as more and more members began working full time.
+The second involved the difficulty of filling positions of six boards of directors, just as more and more members began working full time.

 "There was lots of agony filling those board positions, which usually resolved by the Annual Meetings.
-During the agony,
+During the agony, the subject of becoming a county League came up again and again, but was dismissed as board positions were mostly filled."

 --Nancy Naragon, Past-President